What can I expect after weight loss surgery?

 Maintaining regular follow-up with your surgeon and dietitian.

 Eat frequent smaller meals instead of fewer larger meals

-It cannot be overemphasized that, in order to avoid stretching the pouch, it is better to consume frequent small meals (4-5 times per day) than to consume fewer large meals.
-If patients consume more food than their pouches were meant to hold, the pouch can stretch, which will result in weight gain.
+Diet changes after weight loss surgery can be a challenge, but it cannot be overemphasized that, in order to avoid stretching the pouch, it is better to consume frequent small meals (4-5 times per day) than to consume fewer large meals.
+If patients consume more food than their pouches were meant to hold, the pouch could stretch, which will result in weight gain.

 In gastric bypass patients, the staple line can pop open under pressure from excess food with serious or even deadly consequences.

 Healthy snacks, such as cheese sticks, carrots or celery can be consumed between meals when hungry.
 Patients can maintain their small pouch size indefinitely by consuming frequent smaller meals.